-If you would like more information on dental care for older adults, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Aging & Dental Health.”
+If you would like more information on ANUG and other periodontal gum conditions, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Painful Gums in Teens & Adults.”

 If you would like more information on treating loose teeth, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Treatment for Loose Teeth.”

 The final quarter of the 2019-2020 academic year was like no other in modern history.
 Because of COVID-19, U.S. schools and colleges lay dormant as millions of students carried on their studies via distance learning.
 Whether the upcoming school year will be online or in-person, the end of summer is still a great time to make sure your family's dental health is on track.

 Normally, dental care is one of several items that families focus on right before school begins anew.
 But even if school won't be resuming in the traditional sense, you can still put the spotlight on your family's teeth and gums.

 Here are 4 dental care areas that deserve your attention before the new school year begins.

 Re-energize daily hygiene.
 The break in routine caused by sheltering in place may have had a stilting effect on regular habits like brushing and flossing.
 If so, now's the time to kick-start your family's daily hygiene.
 Brushing and flossing remove disease-causing plaque and are essential to long-term prevention of tooth decay and gum disease.